3.1 District Structure

 3.7.4 Eligible Project Expenses

 There are no special Program-specific purchasing procedures for paying for material, equipment, or labor costs for Program projects.
 Municipalities should use their municipal code as guidance.
-Other applicants should follow normal purchasing procedures and normal contract procedures using advertising and bidding as warranted.
-Those expenditures must be tracked following normal bookkeeping and audit procedures, and records must be retained for a minimum of three years from project completion.
+Other grant recipients should follow normal purchasing procedures and normal contract procedures using advertising and bidding as warranted.
+Those expenditures must be tracked following normal bookkeeping and audit procedures, and records must be retained for a minimum of seven years from project completion.
 Applicants may apply for the full costs of all materials, equipment, and labor required for implementation of the project (there is no statewide in-kind requirement).
 It is up to individual districts to determine which project costs will be reimbursed by Program grant funds.

 Typical material expenses on a project include but are not limited to items such as pipe, stone, fill, fabric, aggregate, etc. Products with the potential ability to leach off the road (such as dust suppressants or road stabilizers) must meet Commission requirements for non- pollution.
 The Center maintains a list of approved products that are eligible for use on Program projects.
-For more information on approved product see section 6.2.12.
+For more information on approved products see section 6.2.12.

 Program projects are often completed with applicant-owned equipment.
 Reimbursement of applicant-owned equipment costs is an eligible expense under the Program.
 Applicant- owned equipment can be reimbursed up to accepted Federal Emergency Management Agency (FEMA) rates.
 FEMA rates should also be used to calculate in-kind contributions on applicant- owned equipment.
 FEMA rates do not include operator costs.
 Visit the FEMA equipment rate website here.
 Contact Commission or Center staff for questions about equipment without listed FEMA rates.